 Please see the Delimiter article in FAQ

-Be sure to use println() at the end of each message to send from the Arduino, to signal end of message.
+Be sure to use println() at the end of each message to send from the sending device, to signal end of message.
 Do not rely on timing for this, which is unreliable.

 Also, return data is not immediately available after sending a request,

 you have to start a Clock Timer repeating and watch for its arrival in the Clock Timer event.
-The repeat rate of the Clock Timer should be faster than the transmission rate in the Arduino, to not flood the AI2 buffers.
+The repeat rate of the Clock Timer should be faster than the transmission rate in the sending device, to not flood the AI2 buffers.

 In your Clock Timer, you should check